Ctc8/Toxic-Comment-Severity-Scoring/README.md

 # Toxic Comment Severity Scoring

-**CS273P Final Project** — A deep learning system that predicts the *severity* of toxic online comments across six dimensions, rather than just classifying them as toxic or not.
+A deep learning system that predicts the *severity* of toxic online comments across six dimensions, rather than just classifying them as toxic or not.

 ## Problem